junderhill/recipes/Curries/Lamb Biryani.md

 14. Drizzle safron water on top, chopped mint and leftover butter.
 15. Cover and cook for 20-25 minutes.
 16. Garnish with corriander.

+__OPTIONAL - Cook half of all the spices/onion/garlic etc. in a seperate pan.
+Add spinch - When layering, Rice, Lamb, Spinach, Rice__